tau-OS/devdocs/docs/hig/index.md

 ## Human Interface Guidelines

-The Human Interface Guidelines are the primary source of design documentation for those creating software designed for tauOS.
+The Human Interface Guidelines are the source of design documentation for those building software for tauOS.

 ### Under Construction

-These guidelines are still a living document and may experience rapid changes.
+These guidelines are still a living document and may experience frequent changes.
 For sections that have not yet been written, please refer to [The GNOME HIG](https://developer.gnome.org/hig).

 ### Contribute

-The [HIG project](https://github.com/tau-OS/hig-docs) is available for changes on the [tauOS Github](https://github.com/tau-OS).
+The [HIG project](https://github.com/tau-OS/hig-docs) is open to changes on [GitHub](https://github.com/tau-OS).